Taylor Wane: Career

-Wane initially wanted to be a teacher.
-However, at age 18, her mother entered her into a calendar girl competition, which she won.
-This led her to an interest in becoming a model and she was soon signed by an agency.
-After moving to London, she began working as a topless model, being featured in all the top mens magazines as well as The Sunday Sport.
-Next, she moved to Los Angeles, where she spent more than a year working as model for men's magazines before she ventured into video and film.
 Wane began performing in the adult video industry in 1989.

-Wane was the Penthouse Pet of the Month in June 1994 and appeared several more times in Penthouse after that.
+She appeared several times in Penthouse.
 In addition to Penthouse, she has been featured in several other publications, including Celebrity Skin, Bizarre Magazine, Gent, and Busty Beauties.
 In the latter, she had a monthly column as a Celebrity Editor, and she was the November 2005 cover girl and centrefold, in addition to her regular features that included columns such as My Personal Diary, Tits and Bits and sex toy reviews.
-In 2005 alone, Wane made sixteen appearances in photo spreads in men's magazines, including Genesis, Swank, and Oui.
+In 2005, Wane made sixteen appearances in photo spreads in men's magazines, including Genesis, Swank, and Oui.
 She also became a columnist for AVN Insider magazine that same year with a monthly column entitled Wane's World.

-Over the course of her career, Wane has worked for production companies such as Brazzers, Caballero Home Video, Elegant Angel, Evil Angel, Gourmet Video Collection, Jules Jordan Video, Playboy, Prestige Video, Sin City, VCA Pictures, Vivid Entertainment, Wicked Pictures, Zane Entertainment Group, and Zero Tolerance Entertainment.
-In addition to being a performer and director, she also has writer, producer, and other crew credits to her name.